davebenson/doom4-walkthrough/README.md

 Eventually, go down to a CHECKPOINT for the fight.

-## Mission 13: Fight: Sniper then Beserk
+## Mission 13: Fight: Sniper then Berserk
 You should start at an overlook, where you can see a Cacodaemon attacking a half dozen Imps.
 I usually kill the Cacodaemon (Assault Rifle with Tactical Scope) from afar and save the Imps for up close.

 Jump down to the courtyard area below and polish off the Imps who will come to you.
 The next wave won't start until you enter the main area.

 In short order, 2 Hell Knights and a Summoner appear, followed by 2 Pinkies and many Imps.

-I usually use one BFG after lots of demons have spawned, then grab the Beserk Powerup from the very center of the courtyard.
+I usually use one BFG after lots of demons have spawned, then grab the Berserk Powerup from the very center of the courtyard.

 In theory it seems like the "Seek and Destroy" and "Savagery" Runes would may the beserk powerup more effective - I didn't really notice a difference though.